rakib-f/Breast-Cancer-Diagnosis-using-Logistic-Regression/README.md

 # Breast-Cancer-Diagnosis-using-Logistic-Regression
+The dataset is from UCI Machine Learning Repository used in a Kaggle challenge.
+It is a dataset of Breast Cancer patients with Malignant and Benign tumors.
-Logistic Regression is used to predict whether the given patient is having Malignant or Benign tumor based on the attributes in the given dataset.
+Logistic Regression is used to predict whether the patient has a Malignant or Benign tumor based on the attributes in the given dataset.